AmniX/SDUI.kt/README.md

 ---

-## 🏃‍♂️ What to Do Before/After the Talk
+## 🏃‍♂️ Try It Out (for Learning & Experimentation)

 - **Run the playground** (see Quick Start below) and try editing the provided example JSONs.
 - **Observe the logs**: Watch parsing/validation in action—see what breaks, and why.
 - **Follow code links**: Jump straight to the key demo files referenced below.
-- **Fork and hack**: Use this as a starting point for your own SDUI experiments or prototypes.
+- **Fork and hack**: Use this as a sandbox for your own SDUI experiments or prototypes.

 ---